Characters: Avatar: The Last Airbender: The Fire Nation

 - Break the Haughty: Things do not go well for her near the end of Book 3.
 Her friends betray her, she loses her sanity, her father's overthrown, and she's thrown into a mental facility.
 When she reappears in "The Search", she's a broken shell of her former self.

 - Broken Ace: She's held as The Ace throughout the Fire Nation for being a Firebending prodigy and a master planner and manipulator, at the age of 14.
-However, she has serious issues with perfection, and she gets even more broken in Book 3.
+However, she has serious issues with perfection, and a bunch of unresolved Mommy Issues.
+She gets even more broken in Book 3.

 - Broken Bird: Her Villainous Breakdown demonstrate that she's been broken for a while but held it check until a significant enough strike; Mai and Ty Lee's betrayal.